MLDL-2024-GIST/Coding-Assignment/README.md

 * `SVM_soft.py` : You need to modify this file to implement SVM with soft margin.
 * `SVM_kernel.py` : You need to modify this file to implement kernels which will be used to soft margin.
 * `utils.py` : A bunch of utility functions!
 * `test.py` : A testing code!
 I will run this code to run your models.

+**You should not use the SVM library provided by sklearn except when loading data.**

 ## What to submit